-WASHINGTON -- The U.S. Department of Homeland Security's FEMA announced that federal emergency aid has been made available to the state of Georgia to supplement state, tribal and local response efforts due to the emergency conditions in the area affected by Hurricane Michael beginning on Oct.
-9 and continuing.
+WASHINGTON -- FEMA announced that federal emergency aid has been made available to the state of Georgia to supplement state, tribal and local response efforts due to the emergency conditions in the area affected by Hurricane Dorian beginning on Aug.
+29 and continuing.

 The President's action authorizes FEMA to coordinate all disaster relief efforts which have the purpose of alleviating the hardship and suffering caused by the emergency on the local population, and to provide appropriate assistance for required emergency measures, authorized under Title V of the Stafford Act, to save lives and to protect property and public health and safety, and to lessen or avert the threat of a catastrophe.

-Manny J. Torro has been named as the Federal Coordinating Officer for federal response operations in the affected area.
-Torro said additional designations may be made at a later date if requested by the state and warranted by the results of damage assessments.
+Manny J. Toro has been named as the Federal Coordinating Officer for federal response operations in the affected area.
+Toro said additional designations may be made at a later date if requested by the state and warranted by the results of damage assessments.

 FEMA's mission is to help people before, during and after disasters.